Living in Seychelles

 Seychelles is a Small Island Developing State (SIDS) with a population of close to 95,000.
-From its independence in 1976, the country has made remarkable social and economic progress, with government committed to people-centered development and bettering the quality of life for all residents of Seychelles.
+Since its independence in 1976, the country has made remarkable social and economic progress, with the government committed to people-centered development and bettering the quality of life for all residents of Seychelles.

 In Seychelles, education is compulsory up to the age of 16 years and free from pre-school through to secondary school until the age of 18 years.
 There are currently 39 state schools, 9 post-secondary schools, 4 private schools and 1 university; University of Seychelles.

 The government ensures access to quality education to the population.
 Students who complete their secondary education can attend further training in their field of choice in teacher education, business, humanities and science, and hotels/tourism.
 A growing economy with greater investment opportunities will require a significant increase in the country’s skills capacity, allowing for locals to invest or be employed in more lucrative/higher paid specialized services.
 This will require educational institutions and special skills training centres to support the demand.

 Similarly our large Exclusive Economic Zone (EEZ) makes Seychelles ideal for the opening of Ecological and Maritime based universities and research centres.

 Mahe, Praslin and La Digue are the main inhabited islands of the Seychelles, where land is divided into districts.
 A range of residential options are available, both for rent and for sale.
 Housing can range from luxury apartments and villas to more affordable studio apartments, semi-detached and detached houses.

 The Ministry of Lands and Housing (MLH) is responsible for facilitating adequate housing to the citizens of the country and has developed numerous housing communities on the islands.
 Its target is to build a total of 1,118 houses by 2020.